norkos/account-management/README.md

 1. As a customer I'd like to use account-management-service REST API to create the frontend (DONE)
 2. As a billing team I'd like to be updated regarding both Accounts and Agents, so I can calculate invoices (DONE)
 3. As a compliance office I'd like to be able to block Agent if agent account is hacked, so agent won't be charged to the extra usage (DONE)
-4. As a Success Manager I'd like to be informed about creating and removing VIP accounts, so I can calculate key customer turnover (TO DO)
+4. As a Success Manager I'd like to be informed about creating and removing VIP accounts, so I can calculate key customer turnover (DONE)

 ### Architecture